spring-projects/spring-integration-extensions/spring-integration-kafka/README.md

 There are a few things going on here.
 So, lets go one by one.
 First of all, producer context is simply a holder of, as the name indicates, a context for the Kafa producer.
 It contains one ore more producer configurations.
-Each producer configuration ultimately generates a Kafka native producer from the configuration.
+Each producer configuration is ultimately gets translated into a Kafka native producer.
 Each producer configuration is per topic based right now.
 If you go by the above example, there are two producers generated from this configuration - one for topic named test1 and other for test2.
 Each producer can take the following: